THE LOCALS’ GUIDE TO OSLO

 Valebrokk’s tips for a Saturday with the locals in Oslo

 Fashionable Frogner: Follow up a stroll in the Vigeland sculpture park (Frognerparken) with a visit to the lovely café Anne På Landet.
-Have some quality coffee, try a rum-spiked hot chocolate, or opt for a rhubarb slush with or without alcohol.
-They also have a selection of yummy buns and cakes.
-Be sure to pop into the shop Dècouvreur, which have a cool combination of art, interior design and fashion, plus delicacies like homemade chocolate.
-There’s nothing like it in Oslo!
+They also have a selection of yummy buns and cakes. into Chat D'Or for a glass of Champagne or Kolonihagen Frogner for delicious small dishes.
 Two other hot tips are to stop for a coffee at Eckers or an affogato at Gioia.
-Enoteca is a top-rated restaurant in Bygdøy Allé.
+Enoteca is a neighbourhood restaurant in Bygdøy Allé.
 This is the place to be if you want to rub shoulders with some of the richest people in the country – don’t be surprised if you see a member of the royal family.
 The food is Italian, but the atmosphere is 100 per cent Frogner.

-Food market: There’s a Farmer’s Market with local produce most Saturdays, either at Vinkelplassen in Majorstuen or in the Birkelunden park in Grünerløkka.
+Food market: There’s a Farmer’s Market with local produce most Saturdays, either at Vinkelplassen (Majorstuen), Birkelunden park (Grünerløkka), Vinslottet (Hasle) and Vikaterrassen (Vika).

 Cake with a view: Take the metro to Frognerseteren, where you can tuck into a scrumptious apple pie while looking out over Oslo.